highness-ru/MurderMystery/README.md

 # Murder Mystery: Dark Manor

-Murder Mystery is a text-based detective visual novel built for iOS using Swift and SwiftUI.
+Murder Mystery: Dark Manor is a text-based detective visual novel built for iOS using Swift and SwiftUI available on the App Store: https://apps.apple.com/gb/app/murder-mystery-dark-manor/id6800487173.

-## App Store release

-The app is now available on the App Store and can be downloaded for free using this link: https://apps.apple.com/gb/app/murder-mystery-dark-manor/id6800487173.

 ## About the Game